ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 Functions having type `(string -> string) -> string` take a function as a parameter.
 The function `sweet_cat` has a function as a result, not a function as a parameter.

-In computer science language, the type arrow operator _associates to the right_.
+The type arrow operator [_associates to the right_](https://en.wikipedia.org/wiki/Operator_associativity).
 Function types without parentheses should be treated as if they have parentheses to the right in the same way that the type of `dummy_cat` was declared above.
 Except they are not displayed.
-This is [pretty printing](https://en.wikipedia.org/wiki/Prettyprint).

-### Passing Tuples
+### Tuples as Function Parameters

 In OCaml, a *tuple* is a data structure used to group a fixed number of values, which can be of different types.
 Tuples are surrounded by parentheses, and the elements are separated by commas.
 Here's the basic syntax to create and work with tuples in OCaml:
 ```ocaml